softicar/github-runner/README.md

             -PdependencyProxy=http://nexus:8081/repository/maven-central/

 1. In the GitHub UI, under `Settings` / `Actions` / `Runners` of the project to build, make sure that the runner is listed as `Idle`.
-1. Make sure that no errors are reported in the outputs of:
+1. Make sure that no errors are reported in the output of:

-       ./control.sh status
        ./control.sh logs

+   You can _follow_ the output with:

+       ./control.sh logs -f

+   For all available control commands, enter:

+       ./control.sh

 ## 4 Limitations